apache/incubator-hugegraph-doc/config/config-option.md

 jdbc.driver              | com.mysql.jdbc.Driver       | The JDBC driver class to connect database.
 jdbc.url                 | jdbc:mysql://127.0.0.1:3306 | The url of database in JDBC format.
 jdbc.username            | root                        | The username to login database.
-jdbc.password            |                             | The password corresponding to jdbc.username.
+jdbc.password            | ******                      | The password corresponding to jdbc.username.
 jdbc.ssl_mode            | false                       | The SSL mode of connections with database. jdbc.reconnect_interval  | 3                           | The interval(seconds) between reconnections when the database connection fails.
 jdbc.reconnect_max_times | 3                           | The reconnect times when the database connection fails.
-jdbc.storage_engine      | InnoDB                      | The storage engine of backend store database, like InnoDB/MyISAM/RocksDB for MySQL.
+jdbc.storage_engine      | InnoDB                      | The storage engine of backend store database, like InnoDB/MyISAM/RocksDB for MySQL. jdbc.postgresql.connect_database | template1           | The database used to connect when init store, drop store or check store exist.

 ### PostgreSQL 后端配置项